 Career Fairs and Networking Events

 Career fairs and networking events are another excellent way to connect with employers.
-Check the UVA Career Center's calendar for fairs and events where you can meet employers.
+Check the UVA Career Center's calendar or Handshake for upcoming events, information sessions, or fairs where you can meet UVA alumni and employers.
 Consider practicing a personal introduction of yourself to prepare.

 Phone and E-mail

 Phone and e-mail can be a good means for setting up informational interviews or initial contact with an employer or alum.
-You can also use phone or email to follow up on applications.
+You can also call or email to follow up on applications.
 It is helpful to have a name to use as a referral source.
-If there is not a contact listed in the job positing, call and ask for a name and title.
+If there is not a contact listed in the job posting, call and ask for a name and title.